Skip to main content

 We periodically update the content available through our content catalogues.
 When we release new versions, we may also update or replace existing content.

-We communicate these changes through our regular release notes, but we understand they can sometimes cause confusion.
-This article answers some of the most frequently asked questions about these updates.
+We communicate these changes through the Access Digital Assistant and this article answers some of the most frequently asked questions about these updates.

 General Questions